open-spaced-repetition/fsrs4anki/README.md

 ![2](https://github.com/Expertium/fsrs4anki/assets/83031600/66eb57b6-81ca-4ba5-a0d8-bada9daf9a59)

-Additionally, if you are worried about privacy and don’t trust Google Collab or L-M-Sherlock, you can do the following before running the optimizer:
+Additionally, if you are worried about privacy, you can do the following before running the optimizer:
 Go to Browse > Notes > Find and Replace.
 Type (.|\n)* in the "Find" field and keep the "Replace With" field empty.
 Be sure to check (✓) the "Treat input as regular expression" option.
 Uncheck “Selected notes only” if you want to apply this to all notes.

 ![14](https://github.com/Expertium/fsrs4anki/assets/83031600/a8be6994-c8b0-4df3-868f-e566f04a5f12)

 **This will make all fields in all your notes blank.
 PLEASE CREATE A BACKUP BEFORE DOING THIS!**
 Then export your collection with blanked out fields.
-Again, this is not necessary, and I don't see a good reason to distrust Sherlock or Google Collab.
-This is just an extra measure in case you are paranoid about privacy.
+Again, this is not necessary, this is just an extra measure in case you are worried about privacy.

 ## 3. Go to the optimizer page and run the optimizer